-Alvinc (Vințu de Jos, Vinț, Unterwinz or Winzendorf, in Saxon: Wints vor Wänts) is located in Transylvania, now Romania.
+Alvinc (Vințu de Jos, Vinț, Unterwinz or Winzendorf, in Saxon: Wints vor Wänts) is located in Transylvania, Romania.
 It is famous for its fortified church and for the ruined Martinuzzi Palace, where Prior György (Fráter György) was murdered in 1551.
 It is situated 14 km southwest from Gyulafehérvár (Alba Iulia), on the left bank of the Maros River.

 It was first mentioned in 1205 founded by Saxon settlers.
 It became an important strategic place in the 13th century because the salt was transported through Alvinc.
-The Fransciscanians built their church in 1300.
+The Franciscans built their church in 1300.
 The settlement became an oppidum in 1370 and had the right to hold markets.
 It is a civitas in 1430, together with Borberek.